joaopedrofortunato/ucb_project_1_group_6/README.md

 # The Impact of Covid-19 on Well-being of Healthcare Professionals in India

+(The complete and detailed analysis is available in the 'main_notebook' folder.)

 ### Description
 A basic analysis of the well-being of healthcare professionals in India during the covid-19 lockdown, and the direct effect of the number of covid cases, recoveries, and deaths.
 The source of the data is from kaggle: [source 1](https://www.kaggle.com/datasets/shashwatwork/wellbeing-of-healthcare-professionals-in-india) | [source 2](https://www.kaggle.com/datasets/imdevskp/covid19-corona-virus-india-dataset)